themightyT124/Cyn/README.md

 ## Deployment Options

-### 1. Free Deployment with Replit (Recommended)
+### 1. Free Deployment with Render (Recommended)

-The easiest way to deploy this project is using Replit:
+The easiest way to deploy this project is using Render:

-1. Click the "Run on Repl.it" button above
+1. Click the "Deploy to Render" button above
-2. After the project loads, click the "Deploy" button at the top of your Replit workspace
+2. Connect your GitHub repository
-3. Your app will be deployed to a free subdomain: `your-project-name.username.repl.co`
+3. Your app will be deployed to a free subdomain: `your-app.onrender.com`
 4. The deployment includes:
    - Free SSL/HTTPS
-   - Git version control
+   - Automatic deployments from Git
-   - Basic analytics
+   - Basic monitoring
-   - 24/7 availability (with Replit's hacker plan)
+   - Zero cost web service

-### 2. Local Development and Other Deployments
+### 2. Local Development

-#### Local Development

 Prerequisites:
 - Node.js 18+